top of page

 TRAFFIC

-TRAFFIC ATTORNEYS DO 3 MAIN THINGS:
+TRAFFIC ATTORNEYS DO 2 THINGS:

 1. AMEND TRAFFIC TICKETS TO NON-MOVING VIOLATIONS